 Art At The Sandler Center

-Virginia Beach’s Public Art Program enhances our city's identity as a community that supports and promotes creative expression.
-Visitors and residents enjoy art everywhere from the Oceanfront to Town Center and beyond.
-The Sandler Center for the Performing Arts is proud to host two public artworks, along with a public art gallery.
-Check out the one-of-a-kind art that gets to call the Sandler Center home.
+Virginia Beach's Public Art Program enhances our city's identity as a community that supports and promotes creative expression.
+Visitors and residents enjoy art everywhere from the Oceanfront to Town Center.
+The Sandler Center for the Performing Arts is proud to be home to two public artworks along with an art gallery on the second and third floors where area artists are featured throughout the year.

 Current Gallery Exhibit